eth_getTransactionCount - BNB Smart Chain

 Use Cases

-Account Activity Monitoring: Developers can use this method to monitor the activity of a specific Ethereum address.
-By periodically checking the transaction count, one can determine how many transactions have been sent from an address, which can be useful for auditing purposes or to trigger specific actions when a certain number of transactions have been reached.
+, developers can monitor the activity of a specific Ethereum account.
+By periodically checking the transaction count, one can determine if new transactions have been sent from the account, which can be useful for applications that need to react to account activity or for auditing purposes.Pre-Deployment Checks: Before deploying a smart contract or sending a transaction, developers can use

 Code for eth_getTransactionCount